AndrewJBateman/angular-datastream-table/README.md

 ## Status & To-Do List

-* Status: UI adds employees to the list but the delete function does not work.
+* Status: UI adds employees to the list without refreshing the browser (note: browser for server (port 2000) does have to be refreshed to show the changes).

-* To-Do: Complete app to have working delete function.
-Look at employee edit function.
-Customise app.
+* To-Do: Look at employee edit function.
+Customise app and add functionality.
+Consider currency pull-down menu for salary input.

 ## Inspiration